epccs/MacGyver/Applications/BlinkLED2/README.md

 ## To Do

-i2c_bsd master locked up, looking for the issue (I will use fprintf to see if it is init or the first write).
+i2c_mc is OK as master but its slave does not work, looking for the issue.

 ## Overview

-Kick the tires.
+Kick the tires using i2c_mc.

 ## Firmware Upload